ndanielsen/intermediate-cli-git-github/materials/3-git-cont.md

 The git remote command lets you create, view, and delete connections to other repositories.
 Remote connections are more like bookmarks rather than direct links into other repositories.
 Instead of providing real-time access to another repository, they serve as convenient names that can be used to reference a not-so-convenient URL.

+You can have as many remotes as you want, but at least one if you're syncing with github (or similar platform).

 Add and remove a `remote` like this: